 ~Stephanie of A Year of Slow Cooking

 This week is the third week of the Holiday Food Fest (read more here) and the theme is timely—Gifts of Good Taste.
 Come Thursday, participants will share their recipes for food gifts and even how to package them.
-Phoebe at Cents to Get Debt Free will be our budget-conscious and inventive hostess.
 If you’ve been wracking your brain on economical and/or clever gifts, this roundup could be the solution to many of your holiday giving dilemmas.

 Friday is the Friday Foodie Fix (FFF) back over at Diane’s (The W.H.O.L.E.
 Gang).
 Diane selects an ingredient each week and asks folks to submit a recipe or post on the ingredient.
 Diane and the entrants have slowly, but surely building a great resource for gluten-free bloggers.
 Got mushrooms? squash? cranberries?
 There’s an app for that!
-Oooops, I meant Friday Foodie Fix!
+Well, no app in this case.
+I am actually talking about Friday Foodie Fix!
 Oh, look, this week’s ingredient is turkey!
 But, of course.
 We can all participate in that one.

 Shirley